garam masala made with Indian spices

 Know Your Spices

-The picture below helps you to identify the spices that I use in this garam masala powder recipe.
+The pictures below help you identify the spices we use in this garam masala powder recipe.
 I have also described below why each of this spice is used, what kind of flavor it imparts to the food and the effect of that spice on our body.

 quantity of dry spices used for punjabi garam masala powder recipe